 Use Google Search Console to test your structured data to avoid any errors that block search engines from properly reading your page.
 The structured data report in Google Search Console in Structured Data under Search Appearance will tell you if you’ve got errors on your page.
 Test your code using the structured data testing tool.

 If you’ve got a newer site that hasn’t had a lot of time to build up authority and trust, you’ll face an uphill battle to get into featured snippets.
 Google relies a lot on trust when deciding what sources they use for featured snippets, which makes sense since they have to be confident that a website is going to give a helpful, in-depth and, above all, correct answer.
 The good thing is that there are a couple of ways you can help make your site look more authoritative.

-The first is to create a Google+ page for your business.
+The first is to create a Google My Business page for your business.
 When you create your page, use the name you go by online, which is how most people know you.
-So, for example, if you’re UPS, your Google+ page should use that name, not United Parcel Service, Inc. Keep your profile active by posting regularly and do some work to get +1s for your content.
+So, for example, if you’re UPS, your GMB page should use that name, not United Parcel Service, Inc.

-Note that this step isn’t about creating content that Google will use in its featured snippets - Answer Boxes aren’t part of the Knowledge Graph, which does use Google+ and Wikipedia data.
+Note that this step isn’t about creating content that Google will use in its featured snippets - they aren’t part of the Knowledge Graph, which does use Wikipedia data.
 What this step will do is help make you look like a credible and trustworthy source of information.

-Answer Box optimization is a bit of a new frontier in SEO, there there are big opportunities to be had here.
+Featured Snippet optimization is a bit of a new frontier in SEO, there are big opportunities to be had here.
 You’ll be able to get to position zero in SERPs, which is very effective in driving visitors to your site, improve brand awareness and increase your reach.
-The first step in Answer Box optimization is finding your keywords that trigger featured snippets, which you can now do in Google Search Console.
+The first step in featured sippet optimization is finding your keywords that trigger featured snippets, which you can now do in Google Search Console.